 You can still fit a 15-inch laptop inside if you must take it with you.
 There is one interior slip pocket and one interior zipped pocket.
 You get one internal attachment point – again, for items like a wallet or keys.
 There are 3 pockets on the outside.

-The Metrosafe should work well even for smaller people.
+The Metrosafe anti-theft backpack should work well even for smaller people.
 I wonder if those who have said that it didn’t fit them well knew how to adjust the strap length correctly.

-Like for the Vibe 40 the most common (and almost only!) complaint is about the length of the straps.
+Like for the Vibe 40 the most common (and almost only!) complaint about the Pacsafe Metrosafe LS450 is about the length of the straps.
 One short user solved it by buying the smaller sized Metrosafe LS350.
-Otherwise, like the two previous Pacsafe backpacks the Metrosafe seems to be a safe bet!
+Otherwise, like the two previous Pacsafe backpacks the Metrosafe seems to be a safe bet if a theft proof backpack is what you’re looking for!

 Travelon Women’s Anti-Theft Boho Backpack